KrishnGopalSharma/Alarm-Clock-Using-JavaScript/README.md

-Alarm-Clock using Vanilla JavaScript
+Alarm-Clock using JavaScript

-This is a repository for Alarm Clock Developed using Vanilla JavaScript, HTML, CSS.
+This is a repository for Alarm Clock Developed using JavaScript, HTML, CSS.
 It is developed to create a soothing Experience with powerful features and clean interface.

 Problem Statement

 Create an alarm clock.
-Use ONLY vanilla javascript, no libraries or frameworks allowed for Javascript (you can use any css framework like Bootstrap).
+Use ONLY javascript, no libraries or frameworks allowed for Javascript .

 Features Required
 Clock face